Staging the Foyer

-- Fill a retangular planter with foam blocks and stick bamboo poles or tall grasses, like pampas grass into the foam.
-This will create a filtered screen.
+- fill a rectangular planter with foam blocks and stick bamboo poles or tall grasses, like pampas grass, into the foam.
+This'll create a filtered screen.

 - build see-through shelving

-- a console table with 1 or 2 lamps
+- a console table with one or two lamps

 - a padded bench with storage